1.

 Titolo

-Urban Planning in the Global South : Conflicting Rationalities in Contested Urban Space / / Richard de Satgé, Vanessa Watson
+Urban Planning in the Global South : Conflicting Rationalities in Contested Urban Space / / by Richard de Satgé, Vanessa Watson

 Pubbl/distr/stampa